sitepilot/stack/README.md

 ### Server

+Below is a list of the software that will be installed on each LXD-managed host.

 * **Nginx** - Nginx is installed to forward (proxy) web and SSH traffic to the correct container.

 ### Container